-As soon as the noon deadline for members to submit bids has passed, all purchase and sell orders are aggregated into two curves for each delivery hour; an aggregate demand curve and an aggregate supply curve.
+As soon as the 12:00 CET deadline for members to submit orders has passed, all purchase and sell orders are aggregated into two curves for each delivery hour.

-The system price is calculated locally at Nord Pool after PCR area price calculation.
-Calculated flows between the Nordics and the Netherlands /Germany are taken into account.
-These flows are used when calculating the system price either as import/sales or as export/purchase for NO2, DK1, DK2 and SE4.
+The system price is calculated locally at Nord Pool after area prices are calculated for all PCR bidding areas.
+Flows between Nordics and the Netherlands/Germany from area price calculation are taken into account in system price calculation.
+These flows are used when calculating the System price either as import/sales or as export/purchase orders inserted in NO2, DK1, DK2 and SE4.

-The majority of the standard financial contracts traded in the Nordic region use the system price as reference price.
+Most standard financial contracts traded in the Nordic region use the System price as reference price.